Deep-learning jet flavor tagging for precision hadronic Higgs measurements at future $e^+e^-$ Higgs factories: Comparison with holistic event-level classification

 To compare the physics reach of the two strategies in a controlled way, we reproduce, as closely as possible, the setup of Ref.~\cite{Zhu:2025eoe}.
 In particular: \begin{itemize} \item We restrict the comparison to the $e^+e^-\to ZH$ channel with $Z\to\nu\bar\nu$; \item We consider only the four hadronic Higgs decay modes $H\to b\bar b$, $c\bar c$, $gg$ and $s\bar s$, treating them as mutually exclusive classes; and \item We do not include the $2f$ and $4f$ backgrounds in this comparison, in order to focus on the relative separation power among the different Higgs decay modes themselves. \end{itemize} Using exactly the same significance definition and optimisation procedure as in Sec.~\ref{sec:results_sens}, we determine the expected relative precision on $\sigma(ZH)\times\mathrm{Br}(H\to X)$ for each channel in our two-stage framework and normalise the results to an integrated luminosity of $20~\text{ab}^{-1}$.
 The corresponding numbers from the holistic ParticleNet study are taken from Ref.~\cite{Zhu:2025eoe}.
 The comparison is summarised in Table~\ref{tab:holistic_compare}.

 The two approaches yield very similar sensitivities.
-For the high-rate channels $H\to b\bar b$, $c\bar c$ and $gg$, the relative precisions agree within a few tenths of a per mille to a few tenths of a percent, well below the level at which other theoretical or experimental systematics are expected to enter.
-In the statistically more challenging $H\to s\bar s$ channel, both methods reach a relative precision of about $29\%$ under the idealised assumptions of this comparison.
+For the high-rate channels $H\to b\bar b$ and $c\bar c$, the relative precisions agree within a few hundredths of a percent, well below the level at which other theoretical or experimental systematics are expected to enter.
+In the statistically more challenging $H\to s\bar s$ channel, both methods achieve relative precisions at the level of $20$--$30\%$ under the idealised assumptions of this comparison.
 These results indicate that, at least in this simplified setup, the explicit use of jet reconstruction and dedicated jet-flavor taggers does not lead to any loss of information compared to a fully holistic treatment of the event; both strategies appear to saturate the discriminating power available in the simulated samples.

 However, it is important to emphasise the conceptual differences between the two approaches, which become particularly relevant once systematic effects and more complex final states are considered: \begin{itemize} \item \textbf{Modularity and calibration.} In the two-stage framework, the jet-level taggers and the event-level classifier are separate components.
 The jet taggers can in principle be calibrated and validated using control samples enriched in specific flavours (e.g.\ $Z\to b\bar b$, $Z\to c\bar c$, light-flavor and gluon jets), while the event-level XGBoost can be retrained or fine-tuned using these calibrated inputs.
 This modularity is advantageous for controlling systematic uncertainties in a real experiment.
 In a holistic network, the flavor and topology information are entangled in a single, monolithic model, making it more challenging to isolate and correct potential mismodellings in specific physics components.